devnemezes/pinguso/README.md

 3 - I couldn't find it to buy.
 I'm lazy, but when there isn't one, I do it.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Feel free to download and change whatever you want, just don't ask to generate new versions or fix bugs.
 I don't have time and I did this out of curiosity and fun.
 Use at your own risk.

+Remember: If you used the code, give credit to the author.
+Whenever possible, buy him a coffee.

 Again: Don't insist, I don't have time bro!